vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 The data station hosts the [node](https://docs.vantage6.ai/en/main/node/index.html) (vantage6-node), that has access to the local data and execute algorithms, and one or more databases.

 - **Vantage6 node**: The node is responsible for executing the algorithms on the local data.
 It protects the data by allowing only specified algorithms to be executed after verifying their origin.
-The node is responsible for picking up the task, executing the algorithm and sending the results back to the server.
+The node is responsible for picking up the task and running them in parallel, executing the algorithm and sending the results back to the server.
 The node needs access to local data.
-For more details see the technical documentation of the node.
+For more details see the [technical documentation of the node](https://docs.vantage6.ai/en/main/node/index.html).

 - **Database**: The database may be in any format that the algorithms relevant to your use case support.
 The currently supported database types are csv, parquet, SQL, Sparql, Excel, and OMOP.